agrisci/heraklion-waterstatus/readme.md

 # Installation

-The recommended way to install the app is using my prebuilt docker image or building your own:
+The recommended way to install the app is by using my prebuilt docker image e.g:

+docker run -d -p 80:80 --name heraklion-waterstatus agrisci/heraklion-waterstatus

 https://hub.docker.com/r/agrisci/heraklion-waterstatus

+or by building your own docker image...

 # Contributions